avajs/ava/docs/recipes/babelrc.md

 }
 ```

-Note that this only overrides babel for transpiling tests.
-If you have sources linked to a test, then you still need to add separate babel configuration for sources explained [here](#transpiling-sources).
+Note that this only overrides Babel for transpiling tests.
+If you have sources linked to a test, then you still need to add separate Babel configuration for sources explained [here](#transpiling-sources).

 ## Use Babel Polyfills